jasonkneen/mcpsz-website/HYBRID-DEPLOYMENT.md

 To set up the subdomains:

-1. Configure DNS for `discover.mcpz.run` and `news.mcpz.run` to point to the Vercel deployment
+1. Configure DNS for `discover.mcpz.tools` and `news.mcpz.tools` to point to the Vercel deployment
 2. Add these domains in the Vercel project settings
 3. Verify the domains in Vercel